 Fredrick’s Supper Club, Milton, will be preparing the lunch.
 The menu includes hamburgers, hot dogs, brats, chips, potato salad, baked beans, soda, water and beer.
 The meal costs $5 per plate, $2 for beer, and $1 for soda and water.
 Proceeds from the lunch will go to the American Legion Post 367, Fry said.

 Those attending the Memorial Day observance and pavilion dedication ceremony will find a road closure on Hilltop Drive from High Street to Orchard Row.
 Picnic tables will be offered within the park.
-As a precaution against the spread of COVID-19, attendees are asked to practice physical distancing by staying at least six feet apart, limit seating up to six people per table, and wear a mask.
+As a precaution against the spread of COVID-19, attendees are asked to practice physical distancing by staying at least six feet apart, limit seating up to six people per tables, and wear a mask.

 Thoughts about completion